 Distance to Geelong 20km, approximately 20 mins travel time.

 Distance to Melbourne city centre 55km, approximately 50 mins travel time

 Taxi Approximately AUD $40-50 (Geelong) or AUD $120-$130 (Melbourne city centre)

 Rideshare pickup is available to the left, as you leave the terminal.Back to top

 When to go

-Sports fans can enjoy the Australian Open Tennis in January, the Grand Prix in March, the AFL final in September, the Melbourne Cup in November and the Boxing Day Test cricket at the MCG in December.Back to top
+Sports fans can enjoy the Australian Open tennis Grand Slam in January, the Formula 1 Grand Prix in March, the AFL finals in September, the Melbourne Cup in November and the Boxing Day Test cricket at the MCG in December.Back to top